wrjlewis/notion-search-alfred-workflow/README.md

 Simply type your keyword into Alfred (default: ns) to see instant search results from Notion that mimic the Quick Find function in the Notion webapp.
 Selecting a search result takes you to that page in Notion in your default web browser.

-** Comes with pre-configured support for [OneUpdater](https://github.com/vitorgalvao/alfred-workflows/tree/master/OneUpdater) for automatic version updates **
+Comes with pre-configured support for [OneUpdater](https://github.com/vitorgalvao/alfred-workflows/tree/master/OneUpdater) for automatic version updates.

+Includes the ability to quickly see your recently viewed pages which are shown when triggering the workflow.
+Simply type the 'ns' keyword to start the workflow, as you would before you search, and your most recently viewed notion pages are displayed

 ![img](https://github.com/wrjlewis/notion-search-alfred-workflow/blob/31d36ee9e75c343045f2a1f313b03373669a7730/notion-demo.gif)